sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 1. Read the following scenario

       The customer in this example has a SQL Server that stores databases that fulfil departmental needs.
 The server on which the databases are host is a quad core server, with 16GB of memory and is used as a backend to simple data access for spreadsheets and an Access form.
 There is a total of 6 databases that takes up 350 MB in total.
-The maximum number of concurrent connection to this server is 12.
+The maximum number of concurrent connections to this server is 12.

 1. From the scenario, which Database Platform Technology would be appropriate?